1988 National League Championship Series: Mets

 1988 proved to be the Mets best and last chance to win another World Series with the 1986 core.
-In March 1989, Darryl Strawberry threw a punch at Keith Hernandez during team picture day.
+The 1989 season got off to a rough start when Darryl Strawberry threw a punch at Keith Hernandez during team picture day in March.
 The two shouted at each other and were restrained by teammates until Strawberry left the area.
-During the '89 season, Lenny Dykstra and Roger McDowell were traded to the Philadelphia Phillies for Juan Samuel, which proved to be a mistake in hindsight as Dystra became a All-Star-caliber player in Philadelphia, even finishing as the MVP runner-up on the ‘93 pennant-winning Phillies.
-Another ill-fated trade was when Kevin Mitchell was traded to the San Diego Padres after the 1986 season, where he played half a season before landing in San Francisco, where he would reach his full potential by winning the 1989 National League MVP.
-As for the Mets in '89, they finished a respectable 87-75, but 6 games behind the Cubs in the NL East and far off their 100-win pace that they set in 1986 and 1988.
+During the 1989 season, Lenny Dykstra and Roger McDowell were traded to the Philadelphia Phillies for Juan Samuel, which proved to be a mistake in hindsight as Dystra became an All-Star-caliber player in Philadelphia, even finishing as the MVP runner-up on the 1993 pennant-winning Phillies.
+Another ill-fated trade was when Kevin Mitchell was traded to the San Diego Padres after the 1986 season, where he played half a season before landing in San Francisco.
+With the Giants, Mitchell would reach his full potential by winning the 1989 National League MVP.
+The Mets finished a respectable 87–75 in 1989, but 6 games behind the Cubs in the NL East and far off their 100-win pace that they set 1986 and 1988.

 The Mets chose not to re-sign Keith Hernandez after his contract ran out at the close of the 1989 season, while Gary Carter was released after five seasons with the club.
-The following year, Davey Johnson was fired after a 20–22 start to the season (Johnson would later manage the Dodgers in 1999 and 2000).
-The 1990 Mets would rebound and even come within a half a game of leading the NL East in mid-September, but would not reach the postseason.
-Bob Ojeda, Strawberry, and Gary Carter, who were all from the Los Angeles area, would wind up on the Dodgers in 1991.
+The following year, Davey Johnson was fired after a 20–22 start to the season (he would later manage the Dodgers in 1999 and 2000).
+The 1990 Mets rebounded later in the season and even came within a half a game of leading the NL East in mid-September, but they would ultimately not reach the postseason.
+Bob Ojeda, Strawberry, and Gary Carter, whom were all from the Los Angeles area, would wind up on the Dodgers in 1991.
 At the 1991 trade deadline, Ron Darling was traded to the Montreal Expos.
-After a fifth-place finish in 1991, Frank Cashen stepped down as the Mets' general manager.
+After a fifth-place finish in 1991, Frank Cashen, the architect of the 1986 championship team, stepped down as the Mets' general manager.